tace5/chareditor/README.md

 > The aim of this tool is to facilitate the design of custom characters for your microcontroller.
 I am looking forward to seeing your fantastic characters creations.
 Therefore a share option is in progress. <br><br> I started coding this with three weeks of web programming experience, hence the code might be modified as I keep learning more about it.
 If you find anything that can be improved please read the contributing file. <br><br> With this said, enjoy and create fantastic custom characters! <br><br> Enjoy, <br> Alejandro

 ## License
-This project is described to be open source, however there is currently no license.
-Meaning that you can not use this code for any purpose.
-There will be soon a license.
+This project is described to be open source, collective collaboration is encouraged.
+This project is currently under the GPL-3.0 license.
+Refer to LICENSE.md for more details.